What if I told you it took me 25+ failed interviews and 2+ stressful months to secure my first product management job?

 Force fitting frameworks:

-During my preparation, I learned how to solve product sense problems (as that was the most common question we were asked in PM interviews.)
+During my preparation, I learned how to solve product-sense problems (as that was the most common question we were asked in PM interviews).
+However, my learning process could have been better.

 In my first interview, I was supposed to "Make Dropbox better."
 The interviewer saw I was struggling and subtly hinted at the user persona she wanted me to focus on.
-But instead of identifying problems for the persona and innovating solutions, I spent about 15 mins trying to set up the framework as I had learned.
-And wasted time overthinking how to create the universe of user personas.
+Instead of identifying problems for the persona and innovating solutions, I spent about 15 minutes setting up the framework as I had learned and and wasted time overthinking how to create the universe of user personas.

 Lack of understanding.

-While I learned frameworks and hacks to solve product questions, I never took the time to understand the real essence of product sense questions.
-For that matter, I didn't even understand what product management meant and what real PMs do.
+While I learned frameworks and hacks to solve product questions, I needed to take the time to understand the real essence of product sense questions.
+For that matter, I needed to understand what product management meant and what real PMs do.

 I didn't spend any time discussing the goals, so my solutions were all over the place.
 It was impossible to know which one would create the highest impact.